jwallet/spy-spotify/README.md

 ### [Download](https://github.com/jwallet/spy-spotify/releases)

 ## Support on Donorbox
 😃 If you like Spytify, you can help me out for a [couple of beers](https://jwallet.github.io/spy-spotify/donate.html) 🍺.
-Donorbox take donations with Stripe or Paypal.
+Donorbox takes donations with Stripe or Paypal.